grpc/proposal/A55-xds-stateful-session-affinity.md

 that works with Envoy will continue to work with proxyless gRPC without any modifications.

-The design involves following 5 parts.
+The design involves the following 5 parts.

 ### `XdsClient` to Include Endpoint Health Status